Build your own shell - Codecrafters style

 A pleasant surprise was that I did not have to write any code to support relative

-builtin - the code for the absolute filepaths was sufficient.
+filepaths for the cd builtin - the code for the absolute filepaths was sufficient.

 The difficulty level for that stage is marked as Hard but I literally had to write